medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 // Graphic of 4-level page table

-A nice consequence of the 9-bit division means that for tables with 64-bit entries, 2^9*8=4096 bytes for one page structure.
+A nice consequence of the 9-bit division means that for tables with 64-bit entries, 2^9x8=4096 bytes for one page structure.
 This magically means that a single page structure fits into *exactly* one page of memory.
 This is very convenient for programming these things.
 On the flip side, some architectures support variable sized paging structures which really complicates things.

 The way this saves memory, then, is that the table isn't completely filled out, nor does it have to be.
 When a process calls `malloc()`, some physical memory will be reserved for that allocation.
 In addition, the page structures for the process's virtual address space will be filled out to access that memory, creating an "on-demand" mapping.

-`Note:` Page structures do not have to be nice and fit into a single page.
+**Note:** Page structures do not have to be nice and fit into a single page.
 Some systems will allow for variable size page tables and the structures them selves can be as large or small as permitted by the hardware.
 AMD64 is nice though because it works well with the 9-9-9-9-12 format.

-`Note:` This is where the "48-bit" address space limit comes from.
+**Note:** This is where the "48-bit" address space limit comes from.
 In modern AMD64 systems, since the MMU supports only 4 level page tables, a process's virtual address space is only capable of addressing 48 bits of memory - which comes out to 256 TB.
 Near as I can tell: Intel, AMD, and the OS dev's decided that would be enough RAM for one process for the forseeable future.

-# The Address Translation Process
+## The Address Translation Process

 Here's how the MMU then calculates the physical address for your variable based on the virtual address and the process page tables: